Paras-code/signup-form/README.md

-# signup-form
+## Signup-form

-it is a simple sign up form design
+It is a simple sign up form design

-you can login with facebook,geogle and twitter
+You can login with facebook, google and twitter

-you can enter using username,email and password
+You can enter using username, email and password

-password and confirm password should be same
+Password and confirm password should be same

-it is made using Html and css
+It is made using Html and css